David Senter, DVM, DACVD

 Personal

 Dr. Senter's interest in allergy and dermatology runs in the family, as his father is a physician specializing in allergies.
 A native Texan, he grew up in a suburb of Dallas, but spent much of his time on the family cattle ranch in central Texas.
-Dr. Senter and his wife have two very active Deutsch Drahthaars (German hunting dogs) that keep them very busy.
+Dr. Senter and his wife have twin daughters, one very active Deutsch Drahthaar (German hunting dog) and a horse that keep them very busy.
 Dr. Senter is an avid outdoorsman and he enjoys fishing, dog training, working on the farm, and anything else that gets him outdoors.
 He is a member of Emmanuel Baptist Church in Overland Park.

 Dr. Michelle LeRoy received her Bachelor of Science in biology with a minor in French from Kansas State University.
 She continued her education with a Doctor of Veterinary Medicine (DVM) degree from Kansas State University College of Veterinary Medicine where she was elected to the national veterinary honor society, Phi Zeta.
 Upon completion of her degree, she completed a one-year rotating small animal internship at VCA Mission Animal Referral and Emergency Center in Mission, KS and then worked for a short time in general practice.
 She then completed a three year residency under the mentorship of Dr. Senter and under the rigorous guidelines of the American College of Veterinary Dermatology, both at VADC and the University of Missouri College of Veterinary Medicine.
 Dr. Leroy is board certified by the American College of Veterinary Dermatology.